jcrist/msgspec/_sources/supported-types.rst.txt

 - **JSON**: Timezone-aware datetimes are encoded as RFC3339_ compatible strings.
 Timezone-naive datetimes are encoded the same, but lack the timezone component (making them not strictly RFC3339_ compatible, but still ISO8601_ compatible).
-During decoding any timezone-aware datetimes will have their timezone normalized to UTC.

 - **MessagePack**: Timezone-aware datetimes are encoded using the `timestamp extension`.
 Timezone-naive datetimes are encoded the same, but lack the timezone component (making them not strictly RFC3339_ compatible, but still ISO8601_ compatible).
 During decoding, both string and timestamp-extension values are supported for flexibility.
-Any timezone-aware datetimes will have their timezone normalized to UTC.

 - **YAML**: Datetimes are encoded using YAML's native datetime type.
 Both timezone-aware and timezone-naive datetimes are supported.